andrews1022/react-typescript-project-setup/next/contentful-blog-graphql-dynamic-routes.md

 # Next

-This is my personal approach for generating a project using Next.js, Styled Components, TypeScript, & Contentful w/ GraphQL, and host on Vercel.
+This is my personal approach for generating a Blog using Next.js, Styled Components, TypeScript, & Contentful w/ GraphQL, and host on Vercel, with dyanmic routes and content.

 ## Boilerplate